 Pros of Small Business Payroll Loans

-Some payroll loans require minimal paperwork as compared to others like bank loans or SBA loans.
+Some payroll loans require minimal paperwork, vs. others like bank loans or Small Business Administration (SBA) loans.
 That means you may be able to apply and get approved within minutes.
 Many lenders will deposit funds in your bank account the next business day, so you can get the cash when you need it.

-Many payroll loans are easier to qualify for than other types of loans, since there are no credit check business loans and other options that look at qualifications other than your credit scores.
+Certain payroll loans for small business are easier to qualify for than others.
+Some business loans don’t do credit checks; others consider qualifications other than your credit scores.

-And finally, if your struggle to pay staff puts you at risk of losing them, having the funds to keep payroll smooth and steady can help you keep those great hires you’ve invested time and money in.
+And finally, you could lower your risk of staff turnover.
+Rather than struggling to pay staff, being able to keep payroll smooth and steady can help you keep those great hires you’ve invested time and money in.

 Cons of Small Business Payroll Loans

-Depending on the type of loan you get, you may need to repay it within a year or so, which can cut into your profit margins.
-It can be a good idea to have a plan for how you’ll pay your loan back as part of your monthly budget.
+Depending on the type of loan, you may need to repay it within a year or so.
+The payments may be large and could cut into your profit margins.
+It can be a good idea to plan out how you’ll pay your loan back as part of your monthly budget.

 Likewise, some loans come with higher interest rates, particularly short-term business loans.
-If you can’t qualify for a bank or an SBA loan, interest rates can rise into the double digits.
+If you can’t qualify for a bank loan or an SBA loan, your interest rate may rise into the double digits.

-And finally, while a payroll loan can solve short-term cash crunches, it won’t be able to help if you have bigger financial issues.
-Consider it a band-aid, not a long-term solution.
+And while a payroll loan can solve short-term cash crunches, it won’t be much help if you have bigger financial issues.
+Consider it a Band-Aid, not a long-term solution.

 Once you’ve explored your options for payroll loans, it’s time to choose the one that’s the best fit for you.

-The better your credit, generally the better the terms you may qualify for.
+The better your credit, the better the terms you are likely to qualify for.
+This is generally the case for loans.

-If you have a high credit score, consider a long-term loan from a bank or the Small Business Administration (SBA).
+If you have a high credit score, consider a long-term loan from a bank or the SBA.

-If your credit’s less than stellar, there are options, though they may cost more.
+If your credit’s less than stellar, there are options that may cost more.
 Look to merchant cash advances, short-term loans, and lines of credit.

 Once you’ve landed on the best fit, review the requirements to make sure you meet them.
 These may include the following: